Financial Aid FAQ

 If you have completed these steps to secure your loans in a timely manner, we will arrange for the loans to post to your student account at the beginning of each semester.
 Your student loan funds will be applied as credits against the charges such as tuition, fees, insurance and fines on your student account.

-If your student loan funds and other payments exceed your charges, the Student Accounts office will release the excess funds to you, either as a check or electronically to your bank account.
+If your student loan funds and other payments exceed your charges, the Student & Departmental Account Services office will release the excess funds to you, either as a check or electronically to your bank account.
 You may use these funds for education-related expenses including living expenses.
 Carefully budget this amount to last until your next scheduled loan disbursement.

 How do I know how much I will receive for my living expenses?